leogmendoza/quenchtessential/README.md

 ## What?
 Quenchtessential is an ESP32-based IoT solution built to automatically water my houseplant while monitoring its health through a full-stack dashboard app!

+### Features
+⚠️⚠️⚠️UNDER CONSTRUCTION⚠️⚠️⚠️

 ## Why?
 Life is busy as an eng student, so I don't want my plant to feel neglected..
-Also, I was inspired by my previous company [Xandar Kardian](https://xkcorp.com/) and their vital sign sensor hardware + remote patient monitoring software solution and have been meaning to clone it mwuahahaa😈
+Also, I was inspired by my previous company [Xandar Kardian](https://xkcorp.com/) and their vital sign sensor hardware + remote patient monitoring software solution and have been meaning to clone it mwuahahahaaah😈

 ## Architecture

 ### Circuit
+⚠️⚠️⚠️UNDER CONSTRUCTION⚠️⚠️⚠️

 ### Tech Stack
+⚠️⚠️⚠️UNDER CONSTRUCTION⚠️⚠️⚠️

 ## Demos
 ⚠️⚠️⚠️UNDER CONSTRUCTION⚠️⚠️⚠️

+### Full Video
+Coming soon🤫

 ## GitHub Actions Workflows